Alfred Beit: Life and career

-Born and brought up in Hamburg, Germany, he was the eldest son and second of six children of an affluent Jewish-German citizen of Hamburg.
+Born and brought up in Hamburg, German Confederation, he was the eldest son and second of six children of an affluent Jewish-German citizen of Hamburg.
 His younger siblings included Otto Beit.
 Alfred Beit was an unpromising scholar and was apprenticed to Jules Porgès & Cie, the Amsterdam diamond firm where he developed a talent for examining stones.

-Beit made his first fortune in property speculation.
+Beit made his first fortune in property speculation in South Africa.
 Responding to a demand for business premises, he bought a piece of land and built twelve corrugated iron sheds for offices and rented eleven out monthly and kept one for himself.
 Twelve years later he sold the land for a considerable profit.

-Beit was sent to Kimberley, South Africa in 1875 by his firm to buy diamonds—following the diamond strike at Kimberley.
+Beit was sent to Kimberly, Cape Colony in 1875 by his firm to buy diamonds—following the diamond strike at Kimberley.
 He became a business friend of Cecil Rhodes through his role in the Kimberley Central Company.
-Beit was captivated by Rhodes' talk of 'big schemes'.
+Beit was captivated by Rhodes's talk of 'big schemes'.
 Together, they proceeded to buy out digging ventures and to eliminate opposition such as Barney Barnato.
 He rapidly became one of a group of financiers who gained control of the diamond-mining claims in the Central, Dutoitspan, and De Beers mines.
 Rhodes was the active politician and Beit provided a lot of the planning and financial backing.

 Beit's diamond interests were mainly concentrated on Kimberley mine.
 He focused his main attention on the Kimberley Central Company aiming to expand its interests.
 He had a major role in the rise of Kimberley Central Company.

 In 1886 Beit extended his interests to the newly discovered goldfields of the Witwatersrand and met with great success.
 In his business ventures there he made use of financiers Hermann Eckstein and Sir Joseph Robinson.
 He founded the Robertson Syndicate and the firm of Wernher, Beit & Co.
 He imported mining engineers from the US and was among the first to adopt deep-level mining.
 Rhodes purportedly was granted concessions by Lobengula, as a result of which Beit founded the British South Africa Company in 1888.